webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/databases.md

 - We can provision a cluster of instances
 - Built-in integration with: Amazon Kinesis Data Firehose, AWS IoT and Amazon CloudWatch Logs for data ingestion
 - Security through Cognito and IAM, KMS encryption, SSL and VPC
-- Comes with Kibana and Logstahs - ELK stack
+- Comes with Kibana and Logstash - ELK stack

 ### ElasticSearch for Solutions Architects